TERMS & CONDITIONS

-Varennes These Terms and Conditions are applicable to all training provided by Care College.
+These Terms and Conditions apply to all training provided by Care College.

-Please ensure you have read and understood these Terms prior to attending any training booked.
+Please ensure you read and understand these Terms before attending any training booked.

 The following definitions and rules of interpretation apply in these Conditions.

-Business Day: a day other than a Saturday, Sunday bank or other public holiday in Jersey, when banks in Jersey are open for business.
+Business Day: a day other than a Saturday, Sunday bank or other public holidays in Jersey, when banks in Jersey are open for business.

-Charges: the charges payable by the Customer for the supply of the Services in accordance with clause 5 (Charges and payment).
+Charges: the charges payable by the Customer for the supply of the Services under clause 5 (Charges and payment).

 Commencement Date: has the meaning given in clause 2.2.

-Conditions: these terms and conditions as amended from time to time in accordance with clause 11.5.
+Conditions: these terms and conditions as amended from time to time under clause 11.5.

 Confidential Information: all confidential information (however recorded or preserved) that is disclosed or made available (in any form or by any method) by the Customer or the Supplier to the other party to this Contract whether before, on or after the date of this Contract, in connection with the Services, including: